ericgregory/gitops-demo/README.md

     token: ${{ secrets.GITHUB_TOKEN }}
     commit-message: |
       Update image tag in manifest to ${{ github.ref_name }}
-    title: Update image tag in manifest to ${{ github.ref_name }}
+    title: "Update image tag in manifest to ${{ github.ref_name }}"
+    body: |
+      ## Automated PR

+      This PR updates image tags in the workloaddeployment.yaml manifest.
+    branch: release/update-image-tags-${{ github.ref_name }}
+    delete-branch: true
+    base: main
+    labels: |
+      automated
+      release
 ```

-After building the component from your repo, the run submits a pull request updating the image specification in the hello-world manifest that our Argo CD hello-world Application is targeting, so that the manifest specifies an 0.2.0 image in _your_ GHCR registry.
+After building the component from your repo, the run submits a pull request updating the image specification in the workloaddeployment.yaml manifest that our Argo CD hello-world Application is targeting, so that the manifest specifies an 2.0.0 image in _your_ GHCR registry.
 This change to the manifest will trigger a sync in Argo CD.

 Once the run completes successfully, merge the automated pull request, switch over to the Argo CD dashboard, and take a look at the hello-world Application.
 You should see that it has synced.